onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "A society grows great when old men plant trees in whose shade they shall never sit." - [Greek Proverb](https://www.google.com/search?q=%E2%80%9CA+society+grows+great+when+old+men+plant+trees+in+whose+shade+they+shall+never+sit.%E2%80%9D)

+> "Every man is guilty of all the good he did not do." - [Voltaire](https://www.goodreads.com/quotes/39266-every-man-is-guilty-of-all-the-good-he-did)

+> "The world as a whole has never been richer, and it has never been more heavily in debt, living off borrowed money.
+The record shows that, for society, the richer we become, the harder it get to live within our means.
+Abundance is harder for us to handle than scarcity." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/3230542-the-world-as-a-whole-has-never-been-richer-and)

+> "Don’t you see how much you have to offer?
+And yet you still settle for less." - [Marcus Aurelius](https://twitter.com/dailystoic/status/1712226590820884674)

+> "We’re here to put a dent in the universe.
+Otherwise why else even be here?" - [Steve Jobs](https://www.goodreads.com/quotes/950437-we-re-here-to-put-a-dent-in-the-universe-otherwise)

+> "We are called to be the architects of the future, not its victims." - [R. Buckminster Fuller](https://www.goodreads.com/quotes/7799934-we-are-called-to-be-the-architects-of-the-future)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia
 ██████████████████████████████████████████████████████████████████

+> "If man chooses oblivion, he can go right on leaving his fate to his political leaders.
+If he chooses Utopia, he must initiate an enormous education program - immediately, if not sooner." - [R. Buckminster Fuller](https://www.azquotes.com/quote/1128605)

+> "We know now what we could never have known before - that we now have the option for all humanity to make it successfully on this planet in this lifetime.
+Whether it is to be Utopia or Oblivion will be a touch-and-go relay race right up to the final moment." - [R. Buckminster Fuller](https://www.azquotes.com/quote/570361)

+> "Whether it is to be Utopia or Oblivion will be a touch-and-go relay race right up to the final moment… Humanity is in a final exam as to whether or not it qualifies for continuance in the Universe." - [R. Buckminster Fuller](https://david-54838.medium.com/utopia-or-oblivion-c402faf20d77#:~:text=Whether%20it%20is%20to%20be%20Utopia%20or%20Oblivion%20will%20be%20a%20touch%2Dand%2Dgo%20relay%20race%20right%20up%20to%20the%20final%20moment%E2%80%A6%20Humanity%20is%20in%20a%20final%20exam%20as%20to%20whether%20or%20not%20it%20qualifies%20for%20continuance%20in%20the%20Universe.)

+> "The future is a choice between Utopia and oblivion." - [R. Buckminster Fuller](https://www.azquotes.com/quote/1373371)

+> "The World has become too dangerous for anything less than Utopia." - [R. Buckminster Fuller](https://www.azquotes.com/quote/679207)

+██████████████████████████████████████████████████████████████████
+# SECTION: Sharing economy, having enough & not competing for status through possession
+██████████████████████████████████████████████████████████████████

+> "There is enough for everyone.
+People think that there isn't enough, so they get as much as they can, so many people don't have enough." - [R. Buckminster Fuller](https://www.azquotes.com/quote/546271)

+> "Our beds are empty two-thirds of the time.
+Our living rooms are empty seven-eighths of the time.
+Our office buildings are empty one-half of the time.
+It's time we gave this some thought." - [R. Buckminster Fuller](https://www.azquotes.com/quote/945085)

 ██████████████████████████████████████████████████████████████████